keithfma/keithfma.github.io/_posts/2022-08-24-uncertaintext.md

 Where I think both approaches come up short is in conveying an _intuition_ of what values are likely.
 Sure, the information is there, but we know that probability is hard and uncertainty often misunderstood.

 My [uncertaintext project][uncertaintext-repo] is a little experiment aimed at delivering this intuition.
 Let's take advantage of the fact the webpages need not be static, and see what happens if we display uncertain values as samples from some underlying distribution.

+## Uncertaintext in action

 Take this example sentence about the current estimate of sea level rise provided by [NASA][nasa-sea-level]: